zammad/zammad-admin-documentation/channels/email/settings.rst

    .. note::

-      This does **not** limit ticket titles within the UI, just the subjects during replying to an Email.
+      This does **not** limit ticket titles within the UI, just the subjects when replying to an Email.

 Enhanced settings
 -----------------

 Some less relevant settings can be changed via rails console if needed.
-As example Zammad allows you to send all outgoing communication to a BCC address for archiving reasons if needed.
+As an example, Zammad allows you to send all outgoing communication to a BCC address for archiving reasons if needed.
 You can find the needed commands `within the advanced customization settings`_.